Administrative divisions of Virginia: Second class cities

 Virginia's independent cities were classified by the Virginia General Assembly in 1871 as cities of the first class and cities of the second class.
 The Virginia Constitution of 1902 defined first-class cities as those having a population of 10,000 or more based upon the last census enumeration, while second-class cities were those that had a population of fewer than 10,000.
 Cities which previously had been granted a city charter, but did not have the requisite population, had their status grandfathered in.
 Second-class cities did not have a court of record and were required to share the cost of that court with their adjacent county and also shared the cost for three constitutional officers of that court — generally, the clerk, commonwealth's attorney and sheriff — and those shared officers stood for election in both the city and the county.
 At least two constitutional officers — treasurer and commissioner of the revenue — were required to be elected solely by the residents of the city.
 The distinction between first- and second-class cities was ended with the Virginia Constitution of 1971.
 But cities that were classified as second-class cities at the time of the adoption of the 1971 Virginia Constitution were authorized to continue sharing their court system and three constitutional officers with the adjacent county.
-As of 2003, 14 of Virginia's independent cities retain these features.
+Fourteen of Virginia's independent cities retained these features.